Subject: Celebrating the Season with Gratitude and Wabanaki Spirit

 Dr. Reza Namin, Superintendent of Maine Indian Education provided a testimony as an invited presenter.
 "The Way Forward", a Final Report of the Alice Spotted Bear and Walter Soboleff Commission on Native Children was released in February of 2024.
 "The Way Forward", Report of the Alice Spotted Bear and Walter Soboleff Commission on Native Children is available at the site below: https://commissiononnativechildren.org/reports/TheWayForward.pdf The Alyce Spotted Bear and Walter Soboleff Commission on Native Children (Commission) transmitted its official and final report and recommendations to the President and Congress as directed by bipartisan legislation Senator Lisa Murkowski (R-AK) ushered into law (Public Law 114-244, as amended by Public Law 117-41) in 2016.
 Congress created and directed the Commission to conduct an intensive study of federal, tribal, state and local programs and grants available to American Indian, Alaska Native, and Native Hawaiian children and to make recommendations for how to promote improved outcomes for Native youth.
 The Commission is named in honor of two advocates for Native children and youth, Alyce Spotted Bear (Mandan, Hidatsa, and Arikara Nation) and Walter Soboleff (Tlingit).
 Alyce Spotted Bear was a chairwoman of the Mandan, Hidatsa, and Arikara Nation, an education leader and a cultural historian.
 Reverend Dr. Walter Soboleff was a spiritual leader for Alaska Native people, a Tlingit educator, and the first Alaska Native Chairman of the Alaska State Board of Education.

-about 2 months ago, Dr. Reza Namin
+10 months ago, Dr. Reza Namin

 CONC